asadullahhhhh/pet-adoption-client/README.md

 - jwt

 ## Environment Variables (Client)
-Create a `.env.local` file at the project root (do NOT commit this file):
+-Create a `.env.local` file at the project root (do NOT commit this file):

 -REACT_APP_FIREBASE_API_KEY=your_firebase_api_key
 -REACT_APP_FIREBASE_AUTH_DOMAIN=your_firebase_auth_domain